 Types of Mutual Fund Based on Structure

-The structure of a mutual fund defines the flexibility and the ease of sale/purchase of the fund.
+The structure of a mutual fund defines the flexibility and ease of sale/purchase of the fund.
 Based on the structure, the types of mutual funds in India are:

-1. Open-Ended Mutual Funds
+Open-Ended Mutual Funds

-2. Close-Ended Mutual Funds
+Close-Ended Mutual Funds

 One of the most prominent differentiating factors between open-ended and close-ended mutual funds is that the close-ended funds cannot be sold back to the mutual fund house.
 Rather, they are to be sold on the stock market at the prevailing rates for the share.

 Interval Funds bridge the gap between open-ended and close-ended mutual funds.
-Much like close-ended mutual funds, they are available as an initial offering and are then opened for the repurchase of shares by the fund management company at different intervals during the tenure of the fund.
+Much like close-ended mutual funds, they are available as an initial offering and then open for the repurchase of shares by the fund management company at different intervals during the tenure of the fund.
 Initial unit holders can offload their shares by selling it to the mutual fund house.

 Types of Mutual Fund Based on Asset Class

 Asset class relates to grouping investments on the basis of common or similar characteristics.
 They may also be subject to similar laws and regulations.
 Hence, the classification of Mutual Funds on the basis of its asset class is as follows:

 - Multi-Cap Fund